simoninireland/epydemic/doc/glossary.rst

       probability, which might be fixed or might vary across the course of the simulation.
 See :ref:`Hethcote <Het00>` for a survey,

+   contact tree
+      The way in which individuals were infected during thhe infection.
+      Each node is an infected individual, with edges representing the individuals that individual infected.

+      While it's common talk of a
+      contact *tree*, this will only be the case if there is an identifiable "patient zero" from whom all infections arise.
+In the more general case of multiple people initially infected, the contact tree will actually be a contact *forest* of multiple independent trees, each one rooted at an initially-infected individual.

    continuous time
       A simulation mode in which events occur at unique times represented by real numbers.
 No two events ever happen